bflatt72/flattDev/content/blog/change-jekyll-theme.md

 ---
-layout: post
-title: Changing Jeykll Theme
+title: "Changing Jeykll Theme"
-date: 2017-10-16
+date: "2017-10-16"
-category: posts
-tags: [general, about]
+description: "How to change your Jekyll Theme with minimal fuss"
+author: "Brian Flatt"
 ---

 I'm not sure if this is entirely normal, but I actually spent several hours last night looking for the perfect theme for my blog.
 I then reviewed how to change my theme and did so by forking and cloning it to a local repo and then copying and pasting my old posts over, changing the data in the _config.yml file, pushing it back up to my repo and deleting the old one locally.
 I didn't really like the theme I was using anymore because of several reasons.
 It was very limited and didn't include Disqus comments or Google Analytics although I'm sure I could have figured out how to add it on my own.
 Also, I found some styling bugs in mobile and just didn't like the looks of the theme overall.
 I wanted something minimal, but with a bit larger and eye popping font.
 I think I achieved all of that with the Beautiful-Jekyll theme.